amrit19/Supervised-Fine-Tuning-Language-Models/README.md

 # Supervised-Fine-Tuning-Language-Models
-The repository contains the code with markdown explanations on supervised-fine-tuning of language models.
+The repository contains code with markdown explanations on the supervised fine-tuning of language models.